WICG/user-preference-media-features-headers/README.md

 header that servers can use to advertise their use of request headers for proactive content negotiation, colloquially referred to as client hints.
 This proposal is about a set of new client hints aimed at conveying user preference media features.
-These client hints are named after the corresponding user preference media feature that they report on, for example, the currently preferred color scheme as per `prefers-color-scheme` is reported via the `Sec-CH-Prefers-Color-Scheme` client hint.
+These client hints are named after the corresponding user preference media feature that they report on.
+For example, the currently preferred color scheme as per `prefers-color-scheme` is reported via the aptly named `Sec-CH-Prefers-Color-Scheme` client hint.

 > Meta note: This is somewhat of the inverse of what was proposed in
 > [w3c/csswg-drafts#2370](https://github.com/w3c/csswg-drafts/issues/2370), where the `Save-Data`
->  header was suggested to be exposed through a `prefers-reduced-data` media query.
+>  header was suggested to be exposed through a `prefers-reduced-data` user preference media
+> feature.

 ### Critical Client Hints

 It is the expectation of the author that the proposed client hints would most commonly be used as [Critical Client Hints](https://tools.ietf.org/html/draft-davidben-http-client-hint-reliability-02).
 Critical Client Hints are Client Hints which meaningfully change the resulting resource.
-Such a resource should be fetched consistently across page loads to avoid jarring user-visible switches.
+Such a resource should be fetched consistently across page loads (including the initial page load) to avoid jarring user-visible switches.

 ### Proposed Syntax